18F/uswds-jekyll/pages/guide/quick-start.md

 ## Batch Mode

 You can run jobs on the cluster by writing short scripts that will get executed on the cluster.
-For more details about running jobs in batch mode, please see the detailed SCINet: [Ceres User Manual](https://usda-ars-gbru.github.io/scinet-site/guide/ceres/#batch-mode).
+For more details about running jobs in batch mode, please see the detailed [Ceres User Manual](https://usda-ars-gbru.github.io/scinet-site/guide/ceres/#batch-mode).

 Here is an example of a batch job submission bash script (e.g. `blast_job.sh`, for running BLAST):